Are you interested in helping Secular Connexion Séculière (SCS) defend your right to freedom from religion?

 SCS has provincial advocates who support and advocate for humanist rights at the provincial, territorial and local levels.
-To contact the advocate for your province email that person at the email address given below.
+To contact the advocate for your province email that person by clicking on the flag below.

 Why are There Provincial and Territorial Advocates?